 During his studies he conducted several concerts with ensembles from the Royal Conservatory of Antwerp, including two opera projects for which he re-orchestrated operas of Verdi, Massenet and Bizet.
 Hans also conducted his own works at his bachelor’s and final master’s recital with the contemporary group Ensemble XXI.
 He actively participated in the European Improvisation Project of 2012 in the Hague.

-As a composer Hans is an LSO Soundhub Associate.
+As a composer Hans is a Worshipful Musicians' Company Yeoman.

 In December 2015 he won the second price at the Euregio Composition Competition with his piece The Garden and in 2017 he won the Halle Carol Competition with Little Tree, a carol on a text by E.E.
 Cummings.

-As a conductor he is the artistic leader of the Academic Symphony Orchestra in Mortsel, with whom he performed Stephen Sondheim's complete Sweeney Todd in April 2016.
+As a conductor he is the artistic leader of the Academic Symphony Orchestra in Mortsel, with whom he performed a varied repertoire, with a focus on opera, musical and ballet works.
 Appointed by the Kask Royal Conservatory of Ghent he conducted two series (February & June) of Benjamin Britten’s complete Turn of the Screw, with director Gidon Saks as part of the Graduate Festival.

 Hans made his professional debut with Casco Phil in December 2016, leading the Concert for Peace and was invited again in May 2017 to conduct concerts with them in Tilburg (the Netherlands) and in May 2018.
 September 2018 he was also voted the new principal conductor of the SU Film Orchestra at the Royal College of Music.

-Hans works frequently as a session producer/recording leader for Motormusic.
+Hans works frequently as a recording producer/music director for Motormusic.